-Let’s talk about what to do if your security cameras have been hacked, and how you can tell they’ve been hacked.
+Let’s talk about what to do if someone has your security cameras, and how you can tell.
 Also, we may just have a bonus section about this you can do to help prevent your cameras from being hacked.

 Let’s get to it.

 Here’s What to Do If Your ADT Cameras Have Been Hacked

 If someone has hacked your security cameras, they will say the word “hacked” as the name for each camera as shown in the image above.
 This vulnerability is only present in ADT cameras that have a certain type of DVR.
 ADT Pulse Cameras are not capable of being hacked like these DVRs can.

 If something has hacked it, here’s what you need to do:

 Update your firmware.
 That simple.

 Doing this can help fix your problem and help correct your security’s vulnerability.
 To make sure you have the most up-to-date firmware, we recommend contacting ADT.

 Knowing that your security cameras have been compromised is, of course, crucial.

 One way you will know is they will actually say “Hacked.”